Why People Have A Fear Of Marriage And How To Overcome It

 Dialectal Behavior Therapy

-This type of behavioral therapy is done in a group setting.
-Although it is not developed specifically for treating phobias (it is a treatment for borderline personality disorder), this type of therapy has proven to be very beneficial for people with anxiety and phobias such as a fear of marriage.
-This is because you learn a wide range of coping skills during these group sessions.
-DBT also uses mindfulness meditation to help you think logically about your fears.
+This type of behavioral therapy, also known as psychotherapy, is done in a group setting.
+Although it is not developed specifically for treating phobias (it is a treatment for borderline personality disorder), this type of therapy has proven to be very beneficial for people with anxiety and phobia, including those who fear marriage.
+This is because you learn a wide range of coping skills during these group sessions to healthily deal with difficult thoughts and feelings.
+DBT also uses mindfulness meditation and other relaxation techniques to help you think logically about your fears, be they focused on commitment and marriage or other fears.

 Although no medications are prescribed for gamophobia or other phobias and fears, some medications might help.
 Some anti-depressants have been found to help with OCD or phobias and anxiety.
 There are also anti-anxiety medications that can alleviate symptoms while you are working on the overall problems in therapy.
 Reach out to a psychiatrist to discuss your symptoms, and he or she may be able to provide medical advice, diagnosis, or treatment.

-If you want to make sure that you are getting over your fear of marriage for your sake and your partner's wellbeing, you might need to seek outside help.
+If you want to make sure that you are getting over your fear of marriage for your sake and your partner's wellbeing, you might need to seek outside help from a mental health professional.
 With the available treatments outlined above, you can overcome your fear of marriage and commit to your partner more fully.
-A therapist can also help you identify the root causes of your fear of marriage so that you can deal with that past trauma and move on from it.
-A social worker, medication, mindfulness, or any combination of the three can lead you on your way to becoming happily married.
+While a therapist cannot provide you with a diagnosis, they can absolutely help you identify the root causes of your fear of marriage and offer practical advice and tools so that you can deal with that past trauma and move on from it.
+A social worker, therapist, or other mental health professional, medication, mindfulness, or any combination thereof can lead you on your way to becoming happily married.

 Finding a therapist or counselor in your area might prove to be difficult.
 You can try checking with your health insurance to see if they cover such therapy, but it may not be covered for the problem you have.
 You can also check with your primary care doctor for referrals to licensed therapists or counselors in your area.

 Really, there is no excuse for not getting the help you need.
-Once you recognize that you have a problem with a fear of marriage, it is up to you to resolve those problems.
+Once you recognize that you have a problem with a fear of marriage and you avoid commitment, it is up to you to resolve those problems so that you can continue moving forward healthily.
 If you are unable to do so on your own, you have an obligation to your partner or future partner to go through the work of addressing your fear of marriage with a therapist or counselor.

-Results won’t happen overnight; it may take a long time to truly work through potential relationship issues.
-However, the more you work on yourself, the more comfortable you will be around married people, and the more you will be able to see yourself as one.
+Results won’t happen overnight; it may take a long time to truly work through potential relationship issues and the fear of marrying the wrong person.
+However, the more you work on yourself, the more comfortable you will be around married people, and the more you might be able to see yourself as one and lessen your fear of change in commitment.

-There is no shame in seeingg a therapist or counselor for help.
-However, ReGain and other therapists and counselors are completely confidential, and no one ever has to know that you got therapy.
-Don't put it off; get the help you need today.
+There is no shame in seeing a therapist or counselor for help.
+Don't put it off; get the help you need and deserve to improve your mental health today.

 How do I overcome my fear of marriage?

-Is it normal to be afraid to get married?
+Is it normal to not be excited about getting married?

-How do you know you're marrying the right person?
+How do you know if you’re marrying the right person?